modxcms/mab-recommendations/proposed/a11y-notifications.md

 ## 🙏 Goals of Recommendation

-  - To ensure that important notifications are conveyed audibly as well as visually
+  - To ensure that notifications are conveyed audibly as well as visually
+  - To encourage the use of the [Nofication API](https://developer.mozilla.org/en/docs/Web/API/notification) so that notifications are relayed natively by the user agent
   - To provide a Notifications history feature

 ## 📚 Relevant Recommendations